Threadnaught/svd-visualization/README.md

 ## Empirical Spectral Distribution

 How can we generalise this kind of analysis to higher than three spatial dimensions?
 The vector spaces become hard to visualise in 3D space, but remains meaningful.
-Let's focus on one type of analysis which can be perfomed, taking the Empirical Spectral Distribution (ESD Let's focus on one type of analysis which can be perfomed, taking the Empirical Spectral Distribution (ESD).
+Let's focus on one type of analysis which can be perfomed, taking the Empirical Spectral Distribution (ESD).

 When we use numpy to compute the SVD in `coords_and_svd.py`, we get three cryptically named outputs;